Beacon C++ SDK

 api_base_urlstd::stringBeacon API base URL (required)

-app_namestd::stringYour product’s slug as registered in the Beacon dashboard (e.g., "inventory-manager").
+productstd::stringYour product’s slug as registered in the Beacon dashboard (e.g., "inventory-manager").
+Sent as the product field on every event.
 Must match exactly or events are rejected with UNRECOGNIZED_PRODUCT. (required)

 enabledbooltrueEnable or disable tracking globally